It’s completely legal. We promise.

 24) Scarlet Street

-Fritz Lang is most famously known for M and Metropolis, his early German language masterpieces.
+Fritz Lang is most famously known for M and Metropolis, his early German-language masterpieces.
 (The latter has been a particular influence on R&B singer Janelle Monae.)
 However, cinephiles shouldn’t neglect his later English-language films, including classics like The Big Heat (a personal favorite) and The Woman in the Window (which Paste called the best noir ever).
 Like the latter, Scarlet Street stars Edward G. Robinson (Double Indemnity), Dan Duryea, and Joan Bennett.
 As in their previous feature, Robinson plays a man in a midlife crisis who falls in love with an unattainable young woman (Bennett).
 There’s a catch: She’s a femme fatale and he’s her mark.
 The thing is, though, they’re conning each other—he’s led her to believe that he’s a wealthy painter, despite the fact that he’s just an amateur artist.

 25) The Lodger

 Those who dismiss The Lodger as nothing but a piece of film trivia are really missing out.
 The Lodger was Alfred Hitchcock’s first full-length feature film, released in 1927 with the subtitle “A Story of the London Fog.”
-The British master’s debut effort illustrates many of the thematic obsessions that would consume his later work (especially his complicated relationship with the law enforcement).
+The British master’s debut effort illustrates many of the thematic obsessions that would consume his later work (especially his complicated relationship with law enforcement).
 The Lodger offers the classic “wrong man” narrative Hitch would make his name on: Jonathan (Ivor Novello) rents a room from an elderly couple.
-Days earlier, however, a young woman was murdered by “The Avenger,” a serial killer overly based off Jack the Ripper.
-But if the plot is fairly simple, the visuals makes up for it; The Lodger is extraordinarily striking for the period, suggesting the brilliant stylist its creator would become.
+Days earlier, however, a young woman was murdered by “The Avenger,” a serial killer overly based on Jack the Ripper.
+But if the plot is fairly simple, the visuals make up for it; The Lodger is extraordinarily striking for the period, suggesting the brilliant stylist its creator would become.

 26) A Star Is Born